Young-ook/terraform-aws-sagemaker/examples/blueprint/apps/README.md

 You can download the Jupyter notebooks from the /notebooks folder.
 If you have any issues with any of the content here please visit the original [repo](https://github.com/aws-samples/amazon-personalize-samples) for updates.

 Whne you finishied the hands-on lab, you have to clean up AWS resources.
 Follow the instructions of `Cleanup.ipynb` notebook to purge the resource that we made through SageMaker notebook.
 Then, you can try to destroy SageMaker and AWS infrastructure.
-For more information, please refer to this.

 ## JumpStart
 Amazon SageMaker JumpStart is a machine learning (ML) hub that can help you accelerate your ML journey.
 With SageMaker JumpStart, you can access pretrained models, including foundation models, to perform tasks like article summarization and image generation.
 Pretrained models are fully customizable for your use case with your data, and you can easily deploy them into production with the user interface or SDK.
 In addition, you can access prebuilt solutions to solve common use cases, and share ML artifacts, including ML models and notebooks, within your organization to accelerate ML model building and deployment.
 For more details, please visit this [developer guide for SageMaker JumpStart](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-jumpstart.html).